 Once you know that you are only working 5-6 hours a day, but somehow the work schedule seems full and work takes over your entire day, you are much more likely to adopt the productivity tips we share in this article and work on your work-life balance.

 Tip 7: Video call working session for social accountability

 If there are other co-workers on your team working remotely, suggest doing joint working sessions via a video call.
 You don’t have to communicate.
 Just have cameras turned on and do your thing silently.

 Think of it as team-building.
+You can also improve the efficiency of your work with time manager system.
 Many remote workers feel lonely or isolated from other team members, and having this routine a couple of times a week will help them feel connected to their company and other humans again.
 In terms of software, many video chat applications exist these days.
 You can pick any solution that supports conference calls and schedule regular virtual meetings.

 If you are self-employed and have no team, you can find many public groups for remote employees with similar online sessions.
 The difference there usually is that a designated host is orchestrating the entire process.

 Tip 8: Set yourself up for success with an organized work space

 When you work remotely, it’s easy to discount tidying up as time waste.
 Who has time to clean the desk when there’s a million more important tasks to do, right?
 Well, not really.